fariba-Dk/django-urls-views-templates/README.md

 $ pip3 install psycopg2-binary
 ```

-Django doesn't utilize a
-`Gemfile` or a `package.json`.
-Instead, we just use a text file that lists all
-of our dependencies.
-The `pip freeze` command saves the dependencies in our `virtualenv` to
+5. We'll create a `requirements.txt` file that keeps track of all of our depencancies, just like our `package.json` when we were working with Express.
+The `pip freeze` command saves the dependencies in our `virtualenv` to that file.
-that file.
-Let's create a requirements.txt file with all of our required modules.
 ```bash
 $ pip3 freeze > requirements.txt
 ```

-#### When Cloning a Python / Django project from Github
+### Do this When After Cloning down a Python / Django project from Github

-If you are downloading and running a Python project, you can
+If you are downloading and running a Django project, you can

-- Create a new virtual environment in your project with
+1. Create a new virtual environment in your project with
 ```bash
 $ python3 -m venv .env
 $ source .env/bin/activate
 ```
-- Install its dependencies with
+2. Install its dependencies with
 ```
 pip3 install -r requirements.txt
 ```